syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ![](Scrolling_images/Scrolling_img1.png)

-## Set width and height in pixel
+## Set Width and Height in pixel

-To specify the [`scrollSettings.width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "scrollSettings.width") and [`scrollSettings.height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "scrollSettings.height") in pixel, by set the pixel value as integer.
+To specify the `ScrollSettings.Width`  and `ScrollSettings.Height`  in pixel, by set the pixel value as integer.

 The following code example describes the above behavior.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

 	  @(Html.EJ().Grid<OrdersView>("Scrolling")
             .Datasource((IEnumerable<object>)ViewBag.datasource)